aoineko00-droid/AoiScan/README.md

 ## 🧠 Vision

-Many document scanner applications rely on cloud processing for advanced features.
+Many document scanner applications rely on cloud services for advanced processing.

 AoiScan explores a different approach:

-> Powerful scanning capabilities while keeping documents private and processed locally.
+> Powerful scanning features while keeping documents private and processed locally.

-The project aims to combine modern iOS technologies with efficient computer vision algorithms to deliver a secure and professional scanning experience.
+The project aims to combine Apple's ecosystem, computer vision algorithms, and local AI technologies to create a secure document scanning experience.

+---

+## 🤝 Contributing

+Contributions, bug reports, and suggestions are welcome.

+When reporting issues, please include:

+- iOS version
+- Device model
+- Steps to reproduce the problem
+- Screenshots or diagnostic logs if available

 ---